 inspections or changes to the inspection program.
 In those cases, the originating organization shall add the appropriate branch chief (for the ROP, Chief, IRIB), to the distribution.

-When the stated purpose of the TI has been accomplished, the originating organization will delete the TI by submitting a document issuing form (Exhibit A, B, C, D, or E) to the IM coordinator.
+When the stated purpose of the TI has been accomplished, the originating organization will delete the TI by submitting a document issuing form (Exhibit 2A, 2B, 2C, 2D, or 2E) to the IM coordinator.
 All TIs shall be deleted by the expiration date.

 07.04 Operating Experience Smart Samples (OpESSs).
 OpESSs may be employed to inform and enhance ROP inspection of selected OpE issues determined to have potential generic safety implications.
 OpESSs are only developed when inspection can be accomplished within existing ROP inspection requirements and level of effort.
 Issues that cannot be addressed within existing ROP inspection requirements and level of effort should be considered for a one-time inspection under a TI.